 Trailblazer Studios is an Emmy-winning full-service entertainment, production, post production and sound studio.
 Our recipe for success is great people, collaborating to tell great stories, using the best equipment, in a comfortable environment.
-Our North Carolina location surprises some but our studio has attracted top talent from LA, New York, Miami and other leading entertainment markets and provides a pleasant work environment for our staff and for our clients.
+Our Raleigh North Carolina location surprises some but our studio has attracted top talent from LA, New York, Miami and other leading entertainment markets and provides a pleasant work environment for our staff and for our clients.
 We create our own original content for all platforms and work with third-party producers, filmmakers, and content creators to provide production services, post, music, and audio-post for their creations.

-Walk through our nearly 20,000 square foot facility on any given day and you’ll find content being developed, produced, and finished by our talented team for networks and platforms such as PBS, TLC, DIY, HGTV, Amazon, and HBO, festivals such as Sundance, Full Frame, the LA Film Festival, and the Traverse City Film Festival, and commercials for a number of major brands.
+Walk through our nearly 20,000 square foot facility on any given day and you’ll find content being developed, produced, and finished by our talented team for networks and platforms such as PBS, TLC, DIY, HGTV, Amazon, and HBO, festivals such as Sundance, Full Frame, the LA Film Festival, and the Tribeca, and commercials for a number of major brands.
 All under one roof.
-We’re celebrating our 15 year anniversary and have delivered well over 1,000 TV shows, as well as numerous commercials, films and digital productions successfully meeting network, platform, and festival delivery specifications that grow more complex each day.
+We recently celebrated our 15 year anniversary and have delivered well over 1,000 TV shows, as well as numerous commercials, films and digital productions successfully meeting network, platform, and festival delivery specifications that grow more complex each day.
 Our high-speed digital pipeline and our firm grasp of the latest cloud-based technology allows clients and artists to tap into our tremendous resources from across town, across the country, or from anywhere in the world.